-If like me, you were a pony mad child in the 80’s you would certainly have known that there were certain rules for feeding your pony off by heart.
+If like me, you were a pony mad child in the 80’s you would certainly have known these rules for feeding your pony off by heart.
 Whether you were in the Pony Club, or just devoured Horse and Pony magazine this information was everywhere.
 Fast forward thirty odd years and horse’s don’t seem to be fed in this way anymore, many owners aren’t aware of these rules- so are they still useful?
-Is this information still correct and relevant for 2020?
+Is this information still correct and relevant for 2019?

 So, what were the golden rules of feeding?

 1. Feed little and often

 There are many reasons that this is still a very good feeding guideline:

 The horse is a trickle feeder, it is designed to graze and roam eating for 16-18 hours a day.
 We keep horses in a very different environment but their digestive system remains the same.
 The horse needs to chew to produce saliva, and its this regular saliva production that protects the stomach from acid splash back.
 Saliva has a buffering effect which raises the pH of this acidic part of the digestive system.